 That is, until the weekend, when Ecuadorian families descend to the beach en masse.

-However, for backpackers on a tighter budget there is no shortage of cheap and cheerful venues.
-Perennially popular with backpackers is Coco Loco which has dorms from as little as $6 per person although we have heard very mixed reviews from other travellers.
+For backpackers on a tighter budget there is no shortage of cheap and cheerful venues.
+Perennially popular with backpackers is Coco Loco which has dorms from as little as $8 per person although we have heard very mixed reviews from other travellers.
 Certainly what is clear is that it is not the cleanest of places!

 Apart from sunbathing, most backpackers take the opportunity to surf the beach break here.
 There are a number of places renting out boards at reasonable prices but the cheapest place is opposite the main bus stop in town where a days rental costs just $8 (most other places charge $10).
 Hourly rates are also available, starting at $3.

 Canoa has deliciously soft yellow sand along its long stretch of beach.
 The waves are big, strong and populated with surfers and body-boarders.
 We were really struck by the poor etiquette of a number of local surfers, so just watch out if you're in the sea and surfers are close by.